-You might not know coding but someone in your startup should know coding.
+You might not know to code but someone in your startup should know to code.
 If you don’t have a Chief Technical Officer who can tell a bad coder from a good one, your startup might not be ready to start hiring developers yet.

 If you don’t have an experienced CTO, see if you have it in your budget to look for a new CTO as long as you’re looking for developers.
 If you don’t have it in your budget, do some more networking and see if you can find one who is interested enough in the process to come on as a partner or advisor to help you get started.
 You can always find experienced technical folks who could act your virtual CTO until you have budgets for a fulltime position.

 One good way to test a coder is to give them a small test project.
 This might sound like an opportunity to get some free work, but be careful.
 Most coders worth paying won’t work for free – even if it is just a test project.
 Paying the coders for test projects like you would if they were already working for you ensures that you get applicants.
 It also helps you to see the kind of work that they do at the rate that you plan on paying them.

 Good sample test projects should be minimally interactive.
 This way, they won’t take too long, but they will also give you insight into the coder’s coding ability.
 Having them “code” a page of text won’t tell you much about their programming process.
 The project should be something that your organization actually needs so that you have something to show for the money that you spend on the test.

 Examples of practical but minimally interactive coding projects include things like website welcome pages, surveys, and contact pages.

 - Check for Any Public Projects